The national order for payment procedure applies to the following claims:

 The payment order procedure is established by Decree-Law No 269/98 and regulated by Chapter II of the Annex to that law.

 For claims arising from contracts, the maximum amount is EUR 15 000.

 For claims arising from commercial transactions, there is no upper limit.

-Use of the procedure is optional, i.e. it is not imposed on the creditor.
+Use of the procedure is optional.

 The legal rules on the order for payment procedure do not exclude cases where the debtor lives outside Portugal.

 In Portugal the competent body is the National Payment Orders Office (Balcão Nacional de Injunções), a single registry located in Porto.
 The contact details are available here.